-13.1 A pupil who's got to six warnings or their behaviour is causing concern will be placed onto behaviour report.
+A pupil who's got to six warnings, or their behaviour is causing concern, may be placed onto behaviour report if members of the senior leadership team feel this is appropriate.
 This enables members of the senior leadership team to monitor these pupils more closely.
 Whilst on report, if the child receives a warning before their break that follows, they will miss this break.
-When on report, they must be shown to their assistant principal at lunchtime and the end of each day.
+When on report, they must be shown to their assistant principal, or another member of the senior leadership team, at lunchtime and the end of each day.

-14. Seriously unacceptable behaviou
+14. Seriously Unacceptable Behaviour

 - Seriously unacceptable behaviour disrupts the orderly running of the school and will not be tolerated.
-For example: violence and aggression; swearing and abuse; endangering self and others, absconding, damage to school property, malicious allegations against school staff and persistent refusal to follow an adult's instructions all constitute seriously unacceptable behaviour. - In the event of a seriously unacceptable offence, the pupil can be immediately referred to the Principal or member of the senior leadership team. - 14.3 The Principal and senior leadership team will use the following sanctions: - a) Withdrawal from usual classroom activity - b) placing the pupil on to behaviour report - c) withdrawal of privileges - d) fixed term exclusion - e) in extreme cases, permanent exclusion.
+For example: violence and aggression; swearing and abuse; endangering self and others, absconding, damage to school property, malicious allegations against school staff and persistent refusal to follow an adult's instructions all constitute seriously unacceptable behaviour. - 14.2 In the event of a seriously unacceptable offence, the pupil can be immediately referred to the Principal or member of the senior leadership team. - 14.3 The Principal and senior leadership team will use the following sanctions: - a) Withdrawal from usual classroom activity

+- b) Placing the pupil on to behaviour report - c) Withdrawal of privileges - d) Fixed term suspension - e) In extreme cases, permanent susepension.